 Chris Walton has been learning tin whistle since his trip to Ireland in 2018.
 A trumpet player by trade, he holds a Bachelor’s and Master’s degree in Music from James Madison University.
-He is the Interim Executive Director of the Youth Orchestra of Greater Columbus and continues playing trumpet as a Sergeant with the United States Army Maneuver Center of Excellence Band.
+He is the Interim Executive Director of the Youth Orchestra of Greater Columbus and continues playing trumpet as a Sergeant with the National Guard.
 Outside of music, he has a passion for running and regularly competes in races up to 50K in length.
 He is a new father to a beautiful little girl and loving every moment.